TristanLee187/Trading_Model/notes.md

 Second working model (v3): regression (just price), Transformers
 - Transformer + LSTM pooling, and normalizing each input sequence separately.
 - Now the behavior is much closer to expected (very sensitive to the previous day's prices).
-- Even when trying a price chagne label, these predictions are very close to 0.
+- Even when trying a price change label, these predictions are very close to 0.

 Third working model (v4): classification (buy, sell, or do nothing), Transformers
 - Same architecture and normalizing as before, but with classification and softmax activation at the end.
 - Make ground truth labels as buy/sell/do nothing using constrained linear regression: for a some day, compute the best fit line for the next WINDOW_LENGTH days, but constrained such that the line goes through the day's price.
 Label based on that line's slope.
-- The model is predicts mostly "do nothing" for the 1 day chart, but predicts more buys/sells for the 1 minute chart.
+- The model predicts mostly "do nothing" for the 1 day chart, but predicts more buys/sells for the 1 minute chart.
 Looks like it's very sensitive to the slope thresholds.
 - Finish training on the S&P 100 companies daily data, results are mixed, but the average return is 4.4% using a simple strategy following the signals.